omar-mohamed/Object-Classification-CIFAR-100/README.md

 ### PreprocessData.py:
 This script will load the data, normalize it, shuffle it, take 2k images from test set as a dev set, and save it in a pickle file.

-### TrainModel.py:
+### TrainCNN.py:
-This script will begin training on the training data and output the results(including on test set after it finishes training) and save the accuracy and loss graphs in output_images folder, and save the graph info for tensorboard in graph_info folder, and save the model itself in saved_model
+This script will begin training on the training data, output the results, save the accuracy and loss graphs in output_images folder, save the graph info for tensorboard in graph_info folder, and save the model itself in saved_model

 ### TestModel.py:
 This script will load the model saved in best_model folder(which gave the best accuracy overall) and run it on the test set and output the results.